 Because God is a loving and merciful God, He will always forgive us.

 James says, “Let no one say when he is tempted, ‘I am tempted by God,’ for God cannot be tempted with evil, and He Himself tempts no one.”
 (James 1:13)

 Further down in the same chapter, he says that what leads us into temptations is our own evil desires.

 It’s not God that tempts but Satan.
 God can allow Him to tempt us for various reasons.
-This is clear in the old and new testament.
+This is clear in the Old and New Testaments.
 Even Paul says God can’t allow us to be tempted beyond what we’re able to overcome (1 Corinthians 10:13).

 What does this imply?

 We are conquerors, even in the severest temptation.
-God knows that we can handle trials, and that’s why he let it come to us.
+God knows that we can handle trials, and that’s why he let them come to us.

 “But Deliver Us From Evil“